 Long weekends should mean a little r&r.
 A sleep in?
 A couple of lazy days?
-Is that even possible with kids?
+Is that even possible with on a long weekend with kids?
 A getaway would be ideal, but that’s not always possible.
+There’s always so much pressure to make long weekends extra fun.

 So, are you stuck at home for the long weekend?
-Here are some ideas to actually enjoy your extra day off!
+Here are some ideas for May long weekend activities to actually enjoy your extra day off.
 Here’s how to make the most of a low-key long weekend with kids…

 Go for Ice Cream